Kasganj: History

 Near Kasganj is a village called Atranjikhera, where Lord Gautam Buddha once kept his anniversary, and the place is revered as a holy pilgrim place for Buddhists.
 Excavations began in 1962 and revealed that site was occupied from 1200 BCE to 300 BCE Various artifacts and ruined structures from the ancient town have been found in Atranji Khera Achalpur (Chauhan's kingdom).
 Another village near Kasganj, Jakhera, is also a major archaeological excavation site.
 Iron tools such as sickles, hoes, ploughshares and terracotta figurines dating back from 1000 BCE to 600 BCE have been found in Jakhera.
 This suggests that Jakhera was a part of the Painted Grey Ware culture and the Northern Black Polished Ware culture of ancient India.
 Research conducted on these artifacts suggests that Kasganj has had a rich history since ancient and medieval times.
 Kasganj was founded by Nawab Yaqoot Ali Khan, a descendant of the Nawabs of Farrukhabad.
 The city was known as Yaqoot Ganj in the early sixteenth century.
-The inscription regarding its establishment is still visible in the city's Jama Masjid ("big mosque").
+The inscription regarding its establishment is still visible in the city's jama masjid (congregational mosque).
 It is said that the well-protected building at Tehsil Road, which houses the tehsil, was the residence of Nawab Yaqoot Ali Khan until it was acquired by the British after fall of Awadh.
 Later, the city came into the hands of Kunwar Maharaj Singh Jain, then succeeded by the late Kumar Bhartendra Singh Jain, the only Zamindars of the city.
 The city was established in this location because it represented a centre point in the road connections between various small, ancient cities of District Etah, such as Bilram, Marehra, Etah, Sakeet, Atranji Khera, and Aligarh.